portworx/lcfs/README.md

 ### ioctls

 There is support for a few ioctls for operations like creating/removing/loading/unloading layers.
-Currently, ioctls are supported only on the snapshot root directory.
+Currently, ioctls are supported only on the layer root directory.

 ## Copying Up(COW, Redirect-On-Write)